dotnetcore/CAP/docs/content/user-guide/en/persistent/in-memory-storage.md

 ```

-The successful message in memory, the CAP will be cleaned **every 5 minutes**.
+ CAP will clean **every 5 minutes** Successful messages in memory.

 ## Publish with transaction

-In-Memory Storage **Not supported** Transaction mode to send messages.
+In-Memory Storage **does not support** Transaction mode to send messages.